-- 1. more children in family $\rightarrow$ less individual attention from parents - 2. siblings closer in age $\rightarrow$ more shared experiences bring about changes in another thing or situation.

-- 3. smaller age difference $\rightarrow$ more competition between siblings - 4. longer interval between births $\rightarrow$ parents can give children more individual attention - 5. child achieves more → parental expectations become greater
+- 1. more children in family $\rightarrow$ less individual attention from parents - 2. siblings closer in age $\rightarrow$ more shared experiences - 3. smaller age difference $\rightarrow$ more competition between siblings - 4. longer interval between births $\rightarrow$ parents can give children more individual attention - 5. child achieves more $\rightarrow$ parental expectations become greater

 The sections on cohesion focus on the use of linking words and phrases to signal textual relationships such as comparison and contrast, cause and effect, contrastive substitution and concession.
-In the Function sections, the focus is on various communicative functions: agreeing/disagreeing, making a suggestion, arguing for/against a position, comparing/contrasting and discussing causal links, which are practiced through speaking and writing tasks.
+In the Function sections, the focus is on various communicative functions: agreeing/disagreeing, making a suggestion, arguing for/against a position, comparing/ contrasting and discussing causal links, which are practiced through speaking and writing tasks.